10 Best Herbal Creams For Acid Reflux

 Matricaria chamomilla, commonly known as chamomile, is often used in herbal creams for its soothing and anti-inflammatory properties.

-Overall, chamomile-based creams can be a complementary remedy for managing symptoms of acid reflux, though they should not replace medical advice or prescribed treatments.
+Overall, cumin-based herbal creams may offer a natural alternative for some individuals seeking relief from acid reflux, though they should not replace conventional medical treatments.

 urtica dioica cream